JDavisWASD/MTG_Collection_Tracker/README.md

 - Connect both tables in a many to many relationship based on user input

 Future Features:
+- Dark mode
 - Export/Import via CSV
 - Ability to subdivide a collection into multiple decks of cards
 - Password reset
-- Specify printing edition of cards
+- ~~Specify printing edition of cards~~
 - Sort by table column
 - Split table into pages
 - Make Login and Registartion popups/overlays instead of individual pages
 - Switch to pulling prices from retailers directly to get more reliable prices
 - Make the error message for adding a specific card specify style in collection
+- Selecting which currency to display
+- Display total price of all cards